stackabletech/integration-tests/README.md

 ## Set up a test kind-cluster with cluster examples deployed

-This will install the `simple-<operator>-cluster.yaml` files in the `example` folder of the specified operators.
+This will install the `simple-<operator>-cluster.yaml` files in the `examples` folder of the specified operators.

 Example to create trino, hive and opa operator and deploy **all** the `simple` examples in each operator's example folder.